larturi/larturi/README.md

 # Leandro Arturi

 I am a Tech Lead & Full Stack Engineer, graduated in Systems Information from the University of Buenos Aires.
 I am passionate about the world of development, which keeps me constantly learning.
 I am motivated by long-term projects, but I also enjoy solving problems.
 I am a pragmatic, flexible and organized person.
-I am always predisposed to learn and to offer my help.
+I´m always predisposed to learn and to offer my help.

 - Portfolio: [leandroarturi.com.ar](https://leandroarturi.com.ar)
 - LinkedIn: [@leandroarturi](https://www.linkedin.com/in/leandroarturi)